AmrR101/2019-snakemake-Harvard-Informatics-nanocourse/tutorial.md

 ### Getting started - your first Snakefile

-Open the `Snakemake` file with a text editor.
+Open the `Snakemake` file with a text editor and write:

 ```
 rule fastqc_a_file: